 Remote learning for this semester requires the following:

 - access to a computer and/or other electronic device, such as a tablet.
 Most laptops run OSX and Windows.
 Tablets may be Android, iOS, or Windows-based.

 - speakers and a microphone on your computer/device.
 Headsets with headphones and a microphone are advised but not necessary

 - Microsoft Office You can access a free version of Office 365 here: https://www.sfu.ca/itservices/technical/software/office365.html.

 - You will need to upload assignments to Canvas and through Turnitin.com.

 - Access to Zoom is free and available here: https://www.sfu.ca/itservices/technical/videoconferencing/zoom.html

-Selected articles, book chapters, and other textual sources constitute the bulk of the required reading for the course.
-These readings will be made available in digital form online through our Canvas website and through the SFU Library website, or through links to downloadable materials.
+Selected articles, book chapters, and other textual sources constitute much of the required reading for the course.
+These readings will be made available in digital form online through our Canvas website, through the SFU Library website, or through links to downloadable materials.

 ACADEMIC INTEGRITY: YOUR WORK, YOUR SUCCESS

 SFU’s Academic Integrity web site http://www.sfu.ca/students/academicintegrity.html is filled with information on what is meant by academic dishonesty, where you can find resources to help with your studies and the consequences of cheating.
 Check out the site for more information and videos that help explain the issues in plain English.